Constitution of Pakistan of 1962: Salient features of 1962 Constitution

-Each province had a provincial assembly, which was organized on the lines of National Assembly.
-The relationship of the provincial governors with their assemblies was the same like that of President with National Assembly.
-The assemblies of the East and West Pakistan used to meet at Dacca and Lahore respectively.
+Each province had a provincial assembly organized on the lines of the National Assembly.
+The relationship of the provincial governors with their assemblies was the same as that of the President with the National Assembly.
+The East and West Pakistan assemblies used to meet at Dacca and Lahore respectively.
 Each had 155 members, at least of who were women.
-The governors appointed by the President, had a Council of Ministers in the same manner, as the President, who belonged to their respective province.
+The governors appointed by the President, had a Council of Ministers in the same manner, as the President, who belonged to their respective provinces.

 Although the 1962 constitution of Pakistan had transferred several responsibilities to the provincial governments but in actual practice the central government or its representatives used to exercise these powers.